VaultaFoundation/docs/native/02_core-concepts/30_resources.md

 title: Resources
 ---

-The EOS blockchain relies on three system resources: `CPU`, `NET` and `RAM`.
-Every EOS account needs system resources to interact with smart contracts deployed on the blockchain.
+The Vaulta blockchain relies on three system resources: `CPU`, `NET` and `RAM`.
+Every Vaulta account needs system resources to interact with smart contracts deployed on the blockchain.

 ## RAM

 RAM, just like in a computer, is a limited resource.
 It is a fast memory storage space that is used by the blockchain to store data.
-Unlike your computer which has eventual persistence to a hard drive, the EOS blockchain stores all of its data in RAM.
+Unlike your computer which has eventual persistence to a hard drive, the Vaulta blockchain stores all of its data in RAM.

 Because of this, RAM is a very limited and in-demand resource.
 Every piece of state data that is stored on the blockchain must be stored in RAM.
 This includes account balances, contract code, and contract data.

-RAM can be purchased and sold by users on the EOS blockchain.
+RAM can be purchased and sold by users on the Vaulta blockchain.
 The price of RAM is determined by a Bancor algorithm that is implemented in the system contract.
 The price of RAM is determined by the amount of free RAM available.
 The less free RAM available, the more expensive it is to buy RAM.

-You can also sell RAM you are no longer using back to the system contract, in order to reclaim your EOS and free up RAM for other users.
+You can also sell RAM you are no longer using back to the system contract, in order to reclaim your Vaulta and free up RAM for other users.

 ### Buying RAM

-The `eosio` system contracts provides the `buyram` and `buyrambytes` actions to buy RAM.
-The `buyram` action buys RAM in EOS, while the `buyrambytes` action buys RAM in bytes.
+The `core.vaulta` system contracts provides the `buyram` and `buyrambytes` actions to buy RAM.
+The `buyram` action buys RAM in Vaulta, while the `buyrambytes` action buys RAM in bytes.

-If you want a quick way to buy RAM from any wallet, you can **send any amount of EOS to the `buyramforeos` account**, and it will send you back the equivalent amount of RAM.

 <details>
     <summary>Want to know how the RAM price is calculated?</summary>